Nima-Jamalian/Nima-Jamalian/README.md

 # Hi There! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" height ="30px">

 I'm Nima, a Software Engineer living in London 🇬🇧 who loves programming, designing and creating products.
-I'm a PhD researcher in Computer Science at Goldsmiths University of London, focusing on Virtual Reality and Hand Tracking.
+I'm a lecturer in Games Progamming and PhD researcher in Computer Science at Goldsmiths University of London, focusing on Virtual Reality and Hand Tracking.
 Currently, I work with a mix of technology, mostly Unity Development and Web Development.

 <h3>Tools I code with 🔨</h3>
 <p>